What is a Hip Replacement?

 How long does a knee replacement last?

 As successful as most of these procedures are, over the years the artificial joint can become loose or wear out, requiring a revision (repeat) surgery.
 How long it will last depends not only on a person's age, but also on a patient's activity level.
-These issues — together with the fact that increasing numbers of younger and more active people are receiving total joint replacement — have challenged the orthopaedic industry to try to extend the life cycle of total joint replacements.
+These issues — together with the fact that increasing numbers of younger and more active people are receiving total joint replacement — have challenged the orthopedic industry to try to extend the life cycle of total joint replacements.

 What happens during knee replacement surgery?